Vietnam to impose 34% anti-dumping tax on sugar imports from Thailand | Business

 "A series of domestic sugar factories have been closed, causing 3,300 employees to lose their jobs and having negative impacts on 93,225 farmer households," the statement added.
 "An anti-dumping tax of 33.88% will be imposed on raw sugar originated from Thailand and will be reviewed regularly."

 The ministry's investigation is still ongoing and will conclude in the second quarter.
-The Vietnamese side will work with relevant agencies to make a final decision on when it will introduce the duty, the ministry said.
+The ministry said the Vietnamese side would work with relevant agencies to make a final decision on when it would introduce the duty.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)